Overview of Banks in Singapore

 Post Office Savings Bank (POSB) was set up in 1877 and is the oldest running bank in Singapore.
 POSB was acquired by DBS in 1998 and currently operates as a subsidiary of DBS.
 POSB offer a wide range of family-oriented financial products and services.

 In 1935, the United Chinese Bank was established in Singapore.
 In 1965, after Singapore attained its independence, it was renamed as United Overseas Bank (UOB).
-UOB is the third largest bank in Southeast Asia with more than 500 offices across 19 countries.
+UOB is the third largest bank in Southeast Asia, with more than 500 offices across 19 countries.
 The bank offers a wide range of commercial and personal banking products and services.
 It also provides private banking and asset management related services, as well as insurance services.
 UOB holds a long-term credit rating of Aa1 (High Quality) from Moody’s.

 Total Assets in 2016: $235,400,000,000

 Total Profit in 2016: S$3,096,000,000

 The Oversea-Chinese Banking Corporation (OCBC Bank) was created as a result of the merger among three banks in Singapore in 1932.
 The Chinese Commercial Bank, the Ho Hong Bank, and the Oversea Chinese Bank merged to form OCBC.
 OCBC is the second largest bank in Southeast Asia (behind DBS), with offices and branches across 18 countries.

 Total Assets in 2016: $283,700,000,000